 ❌The gospels are late mythology because they must have been written after 70 AD

-The late mythology theory fails to reasonably explain this fact without liability.
+The late mythology theory fails to explain this fact without liability.

 ✅The gospels are present eyewitness testimony because they were written while Jesus' disciples were still alive